 Cleaning your handpiece surface

 Wipe down the handpiece with a damp disposable cloth.
 A mild detergent is acceptable but make sure to run clean of all dirt, dust, and bio-matter before sterilizing.
 If there is still some bio-burden left on the handpiece, clean under running water using a brush.
-Flush water through handpiece for 30seconds in the operatory to clean out the internal water line.
+Flush water through the handpiece for 30 seconds in the operatory to clean out the internal water line.

-Dry the handpiece thoroughly using gauze, paper towel or air syringe.
+Do not immerse the handpiece in water, disinfectant, or any ultrasonic cleaners.
+Dry the handpiece thoroughly using gauze, paper towel, or air syringe.

 Lubricate the handpieces

-Handpieces need regular application of lubricant in order to avoid quick degradation.
-Place a few drops of lubricant into the drive air hole of the handpieces and run the handpiece on slow speed until the only lubricant comes out of the head.
+Handpieces need regular application of lubricant to avoid quick degradation.
+Place a few drops of lubricant into the drive air hole of the handpieces and run the handpiece at a slow speed until only lubricant comes out of the head.
 Then continue to expel any excess lubricant through bearings and chuck.

 To ensure you have run the handpiece long enough, install bur in a chuck and run the handpiece for 20 -30 seconds on a paper towel.
 Running the handpiece eliminates excess oil and prevents sluggish handpiece performance after sterilization.

-For low-speed handpieces and electric attachments, lubricants should be sprayed into the handpiece from below and install the attachment on a motor and run it to expel any debris.
+For low-speed handpieces and electric attachments, lubricants should be sprayed into the handpiece from below.
+Install the attachment on a motor and run it to expel any debris.
 It is best to lubricate the motor of your device every 5 autoclaves.